Home Assistant Integrations Guide - Connect Every Device

 Creating custom Lovelace dashboards puts the most important device controls and sensor readings on your home screen.
 Card types ranging from simple toggle buttons to detailed sensor graphs let you design interfaces matching your specific monitoring needs.
 The tile card layout creates a clean grid interface for rooms, while the entities card groups related device controls in compact lists.

-Advanced Automations with Scripts and Templates
+How Do You Create Advanced Automations with Scripts and Templates?

 Scripts in Home Assistant execute sequences of actions with delays, conditions, and loops that automations alone cannot handle.
 Scripts work well for multi-step device control sequences, such as a "movie mode" script that dims lights to 20%, closes motorized blinds, turns on the TV, and starts the streaming app in sequence with appropriate delays between steps.